mpi-sws-rse/ltltalk-backend/flipper-explanations/exampleBasedDefinitions.md

 The goal is to find a world for which the user would likely show us an example (trace) that would be consistent with only one candidate specifications.
-This is not always possible (a problem with implications, as described in the previous paragraph), we can't assume which traces the user will pick (will it be the shortest?).
+This is not always possible (a problem with implications, as described in the previous paragraph).
+Furthermore, we can't assume which traces the user will pick (will it be the shortest? or some other?).
 The final problem is that we don't really want to calculate *for all traces modelling f_i, they are not modelling f_j*, but an approximation of that.
 In this case, we want the trace found by a SAT solver as the one modelling `f_i` not to be a model for `f_j`.